<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 Why do energy prices affect which tariffs are available?

-Fixed-rate deals tended to be cheaper than the standard variable alternatives and were often used as a way for suppliers to compete for new customers.
+Before the energy crisis in late 2021, it was easy to choose an energy tariff to suit your budget and needs.
+Fixed-rate deals were usually cheaper than standard variable alternatives and were often used by suppliers to compete for new customers.

 What type of energy deals are there, and which kind is best for me?